-Ninety-eight percent of meetings now include at least one remote participant, according to Cisco's 2026 Hybrid Work Index.
-The video conferencing market — projected at $12 billion in 2026 — has responded not with incremental feature updates, but with a fundamental rethink of what a "meeting" even means.
+Ninety-eight percent of meetings now include at least one remote participant, according to Cisco's Hybrid Work Index.
+The video conferencing market — projected to reach $41.6 billion in 2026 — has responded not with incremental feature updates, but with a fundamental rethink of what a "meeting" even means.
 These seven video conferencing trends define how your team will collaborate this year and which platforms will survive the shakeout.

 AI Video Conferencing Goes From Assistant to Participant